stgm/ebusmon/README.md

 ## How it works

 1. On startup, we load all message definitions from ebusd and resolve your configured field names.
-Fields not found in ebusd are skipped with a warning in the console.
+      - Fields not found in ebusd are skipped with a warning in the console.
-2. A background loop polls all configured fields every 15 seconds, using ebusd's value cache to avoid hammering the bus.
+2. A background loop polls all configured fields every 15 seconds.
 3. Readings are averaged per minute and written to `data/YYYY-MM-DD.jsonl` for persistence.
 Today's file is restored into memory on startup so the full day is visible immediately.